 One of the best ways to reality test is to talk with other people who have witnessed the angering situation or event.
 What do they think happened?
 How do they think the problem was caused?
 If you believe that a particular person has damaged you, for example, and other people strongly tend to see the situation the same way you do, then you are more justified in feeling angry at that person then you would be if other people saw the situation very differently than you.
 Other people's input can help you to appreciate more of the complexity of the situation than you can know on your own.

 The Benefit Of The Doubt

-A quick alternative reality testing method to consulting with others is to use the venerable "Count to 10 before you act" rule, otherwise known as giving the target of your anger the benefit of the doubt.
-As your angry reaction rises to meet a situation, put the breaks on it for a while.
+A quick alternative reality testing method to consulting with others is to use the old "Count to 10 before you act" rule, otherwise known as giving the target of your anger the benefit of the doubt.
+As your angry reaction rises to meet a situation, put the brakes on it for a while.
 Do what you can to calm yourself.
-Then look for alternative explanations that might account for the situation you're upset about.
+Then look for other explanations that might account for the situation you're upset about.
 Take for example a situation where someone is driving slowly in front of you on the freeway, blocking you from getting where you need to go in an efficient manner.
 Your first impulse might be to scream at the slow driver for being incompetent.
 By counting to 10 before you scream, you give yourself time to consider alternative possibilities that might account for the situation.
 Perhaps the slow driver has faulty breaks or some other mechanical problem with his car and needs to drive slowly so as to maintain control while on his way to the repair shop.
 Perhaps the slow driver has had several tickets recently and is driving at exactly the speed limit so as to avoid losing his license.
-If either of these alternative explanations turn out to be true, it would be harder to stay mad at the slow driver, even though it would continue to be frustrating to be stuck behind him.
+If either of these other explanations turn out to be true, it would be harder to stay mad at the slow driver, even though it would continue to be frustrating to be stuck behind him.